ocupop/dart4web/src/_guides/quick-start.md

 ## Set up your IDE

-If you don't already have a favorite IDE, we recommend WebStorm, which comes with Dart support.
+We recommend WebStorm, which comes with Dart support.
 You can also use a plugin to add Dart support to other IDEs.
 (See [dartlang]({{site.dartlang}}/tools) for a list of other IDEs.)

 Click the WebStorm image to learn more about installing and